-- Respect the rights and dignity of our employees, directors, consultants, contractors, partners and community members affected by our business. - Create a safe, inclusive and diverse workplace where decisions are non-discriminatory towards race, color, religion, nationality, gender, gender identity, ethnicity, age, marital status, creed, sexual orientation, political beliefs, pregnancy, disability or other basis prohibited by law. - Respect workers' rights, including freedom of peaceful assembly and association, and engagement in collective bargaining consistent with the relevant International Labour Organization conventions on that subject. - Take actions to raise employee awareness of international standards and guiding principles for human rights and provide regular training on this Policy. - Engage in constructive dialogue and partnerships with our stakeholders to better understand how our activities affect their human rights. - Establish operations-level grievance and dispute resolution mechanisms for human rights issues. - Maintain a zero tolerance approach to the use of forced, compulsory or child labour. - Continuously seek improvements to this Policy and other human rights related programs and procedures to further embed respect for human rights into the Company's culture, operations and workforce.
+- Respect the rights and dignity of our employees, directors, consultants, contractors, partners and community members affected by our business. - Create a safe, inclusive and diverse workplace where decisions are non-discriminatory towards race, color, religion, nationality, gender, gender identity, ethnicity, age, marital status, creed, sexual orientation, political beliefs, pregnancy, disability or other basis prohibited by law. - Respect workers' rights related to working conditions, freedom of peaceful assembly and association, freedom of speech, collective bargaining, maximum working hours and minimum wages, consistent with the relevant ILO conventions. - Take actions to raise employee awareness of international standards and guiding principles for human rights and provide regular training on this Policy. - Respect the history, culture and traditional ways of Indigenous Peoples, their standing as distinct, self-determining peoples, and their interests in land, waters and the environment. - Engage in constructive dialogue and partnerships with our stakeholders to better understand how our activities affect their human rights.

+- Establish operations-level grievance and dispute resolution mechanisms for human rights issues; and if a human rights issue arises, assess and act upon findings of the investigation. - Maintain a zero tolerance approach to the use of forced, compulsory or child labour. - Continuously seek improvements to this Policy and other human rights related programs and procedures to further embed respect for human rights into the Company's culture, operations and workforce.